Ed Harris, Not just that Man in Black…

 As a teen, Ed Harris is an actor I remember first from the biographical book tie in to the film Sweet Dreams.
 Then inevitably the biopic movie of this book.
 Where he wonderfully supported my favourite actress in her Oscar-nominated Best Actress role as Patsy Cline.
 Since then I’ve spotted Ed Harris in many a movie as right-hand man to some great leading stars.
 These usually having second billing, but always a first-rate performance.
 Here are just some of those supporting roles…

 Sweet Dreams Trailer 1985, Video Detective

-But despite the latter traits showing Harris’ character in a bad light, Harris still shows the depth of the love Charlie felt for his then wife and his role’s humanity.
-And if Harris’ sad final seen with his character dancing alone to her music after her death, doesn’t move you then your heart is made of rock.
+But despite the latter traits showing Harris’ character in a bad light, Harris still shows the depth of the love Charlie felt for his then-wife and his role’s humanity.
+And if Harris’ sad final scene with his character dancing alone to her music after her death, doesn’t move you then your heart is made of rock.
 Bringing me to another Harris performance.

 The Rock (1996)